-Rivera painted these panels in 1936 but they were so politically controversial they were stored until 1963 when they were moved here to Bellas Artes.
+Rivera painted these panels in 1936, but they were so politically controversial that they were put in storage until 1963 when they were moved here to Bellas Artes.

 Catharsis by Jose Clemente Orozco.
 This Mexican muralism painting is an overall critique of society, portraying general anarchy and social decay.

-The sheer size of the stairwell mural here will make you feel small as you stare up from below.
-Consider this great tour that will show you all the hidden secrets of Mexico City, including the National Palace.
+The immensity of the stairwell mural here will make you feel tiny as you stare up at it from below.

-On the upper floor, the Diego Rivera works continue, depicting life before the Spanish conquest.
+On the upper floor, there are more panels by Diego Rivera, depicting life before the Spanish conquest.
 The paintings were intended to circle the entire floor but were never completed.

 3. Diego Rivera Museum